Stable Outcomes and Information in Games: An Empirical Framework: Model

 \end{defn} In addition to actions being optimal with respect to the beliefs, a sensible equilibrium would require that the beliefs reflect each player's private information as well as the information revealed from observing opponents' decisions.

 But how do these beliefs arise?
-In general, static Bayes Nash equilibrium will not generate stable outcomes and stable beliefs.
-While it is natural to ask whether we can use a noncooperative dynamic game to model convergence to a pair of stable decisions and stable beliefs, such route is likely to be non-trivial and dependent on ad hoc assumptions.
+In general, static Bayes Nash equilibrium will not generate stable outcomes and stable beliefs; players may have incentives to revise their actions after directly observing opponents' decisions and updating beliefs by inverting the equilibrium strategies.\footnote{There may be special classes of games where ex post regret does not arise or can be limited in a Bayes Nash equilibrium. \citet{kalai2004largerobust} studies hindsight stability in a special class of games with many players. \citet{Mathevet2022} study a class of information structures called ``single meeting schemes'' in which a subset of players participant in a meeting and get equally informed while the non-participants stay uninformed.
+In this case, the informed players are not subject to regret in a pure Bayes Nash equilibrium because they have (weakly) more information than others and thus can predict all players' actions (although the uninformed players may regret their actions after observing the actions of the informed players).} While it is natural to ask whether we can use a noncooperative dynamic game to model convergence to a pair of stable decisions and stable beliefs, such route is likely to be non-trivial and dependent on ad hoc assumptions.
 In the following sections, we propose a simple and pragmatic approach to the problem.